-- 3.3130.
-The regulatory body should issue detailed guidance for applicants on how to notify an intention to conduct an activity or how to apply for authorization.
-The guidance for applicants for an authorization may include, as appropriate: - (a) Guidance on the format and content of the documents to be submitted by the applicant in support of an application for an authorization, including printed (or electronic) forms to be completed by authorized parties in a question and answer format, so that all relevant information is gathered.
-Guidance for nuclear power plants is provided in Format and Content of the Safety Analysis Report for Nuclear Power Plants, IAEA Safety Standards Series No. GS-G-4.1[14]; guidance for research reactors is provided in Safety Assessment for Research Reactors and Preparation of the Safety Analysis Report, IAEA Safety Standards Series No. SSG-20 [15]; - (b) A list clearly stating the regulations and standards to be applied; - (c) Advance information on the requirements for each major stage of authorization, in order to assist the authorized party in making sound plans and decisions with respect to safety in the siting, design, construction, commissioning, operation and decommissioning or closure of a facility or conduct and termination of an activity.
+3.30.
+The regulatory body should issue detailed guidance for applicants on how to notify of the an intention to conduct an activity or how to apply for authorization.
+The guidance for applicants for an authorization may include, as appropriate:

+(a) Guidance on the format and content of the documents to be submitted by the applicant in support of an application for an authorization, including printed (or electronic) forms to be completed by authorized parties in a question and answer format, so that all relevant information is gathered.
+Guidance for nuclear power plants is provided in IAEA Safety Standards Series No. GS-G-4.1, Format and Content of the Safety Analysis Report for Nuclear Power Plants, IAEA Safety Standards Series No. GS-G-4.1[14]; guidance for research reactors is provided in IAEA Safety Standards Series No. SSG-20, Safety Assessment for Research Reactors and Preparation of the Safety Analysis Report, IAEA Safety Standards Series No. SSG-20 [15];

+- (b) A list clearly stating the regulations and standards to be applied; - (c) Advance information on the requirements for each major stage of authorization, in order to assist the authorized party in making sound plans and decisions with respect to safety in the siting, design, construction, commissioning, operation and decommissioning or closure of a facility or conduct and termination of an activity.